Weltool T11 Demon Carver Flashlight Review

 The quality in hand is high – the light doesn’t feel cheap (and it shouldn’t, it’s over $100).

-The tailcap in particular was one of those things I thought would be poor quality.
+The tailcap, in particular, was one of those things I thought would be of poor quality.
 It’s not.
 The size and knurling make it very easy to unscrew, and it’s smart to have the knurling here.
-Also the larger diameter of the tailcap isn’t a negative – this isn’t a light you’ll pocket anyway.
+Also, the larger diameter of the tailcap isn’t a negative – this isn’t a light you’ll pocket anyway.

 The body has the same knurling, and it’s worth mentioning that the knurling (diamond pattern, my favorite) is very consistent, grippy, and also not sharp in the least.